(this is a demo site)

 Building Bridges Clubs Alliance: A leadership development program for school-based clubs led by past camp participants.
 This program provides tailored curricula, packaged resources, training, and networking opportunities with other school clubs.
 Club support is designed to maximize impact of Building Bridges clubs on social justice issues in schools.

 Summer Youth Leadership Institute: This institute offers an intensive training for students becoming Youth Leader staff at Building Bridges Camp.
 Participating students must have previously attended Building Bridges Camp.
 This program focuses on developing facilitation skills, dialogue immersions, and deeper exploration of historical and contemporary forms of oppression and movements for justice.
 A 3-day retreat and 3-4 weekly sessions are required from June to August.
-If you are interested in becoming a Youth Leader and would like to apply, please download the SYLI Application.
-Deadline to submit is May 9, 2016.
+The application for the 2021 Summer Youth Leadership Institute will be available in the Spring.

 Building Bridges Leadership Academy: This is a training program for volunteer facilitators for Building Bridges Youth programs.
 Facilitated by CCEJ staff and experienced volunteer facilitators, the program prepares new and returning volunteers to facilitate youth programs.

 Building Bridges Advisory Committee: This Advisory Committee provides on-going support and feedback to CCEJ staff about the direction and management of Building Bridges Youth Programs.
 The Advisory Committee is a way for volunteers to share their feedback with CCEJ staff in a clear and accessible way.